 Wallet Security Cluster

-This page explains why social engineering remains one of the fastest paths to wallet loss in Web3.
-It focuses on attacker lifecycle, deceptive signing conditions, session and approval overlap, and response steps that help teams limit campaign damage before it scales.
+This page explains how Web3 teams defend against crypto phishing, wallet phishing, approval scams, support impersonation, and deceptive signing flows before they turn into wallet loss.
+It focuses on attacker lifecycle, session and approval overlap, and response steps that help teams limit campaign damage before it scales.

 Within this cluster